 Let’s explore five signs it’s time to upgrade to a nonprofit CRM.

-1. You Need to Share Information Across an Organization with Multiple Roles
+1. You Need to Share Information Across Your Organization

 Nonprofits succeed through the combined efforts of many people with a variety of responsibilities.
 You can make workbooks, cells, columns, or formulas private on a spreadsheet, but it isn’t in the same league as the ease and granularity of how you can allow or deny permissions on an individual or role basis in a CRM for nonprofits.